 Over 50 Years After the Civil Rights Act, Discrimination Persists

 We are now more than 50 years beyond the civil rights movement, yet change has been excruciatingly slow.
 For example, despite passage of the Fair Housing Act in 1968, housing discrimination persists.
-Forty-five percent of black people surveyed in an NPR/Harvard T.H.
+Forty-five percent of black people surveyed in a 2017 NPR/Harvard T.H.
 Chan School of Public Health/RWJF poll say they have faced discrimination when trying to rent a room or apartment or buy a house.